benzmuircroft/temp/ROUTER.md

 ## 👀 Description
 A router runs a single Hyperswarm.
 It routes topics.
-It is modular and can support a @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's.
+It is modular and can support a single @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's.
 This is faster than creating a new Hyperswarm in each module!

 ## 💾 Installation
 ```bash